dAppServer/devops/docs/index.md

 If the source code is the same as the published checksum, the resulting compile checksum is the same and verified by a trusted source.

 Why redo what others have already done?
-Thousands of hours wasted.
+Thousands of hours wasted, the base functionality to provide this comes as standard with Docker.

 # Quick Start